vedprakash-m/lexicon/docs/User_Experience.md

 │    │                                                 │     │
 │    └─────────────────────────────────────────────────┘     │
 │                                                             │
-│    💡 Tip: Try with a spiritual text like Bhagavad Gita    │ │        or a technical book you're learning from            │ │                                                             │
+│    💡 Tip: Try with any content - technical docs, research papers,    │
+│        business reports, or books you're learning from            │ │                                                             │
 │                                          [Continue →]      │
 └─────────────────────────────────────────────────────────────┘